Dfunn1k/holbertonschool-validation/module3_task2/README.md

 ➜ ls -1 ./content/posts/
 welcome.md who-are-we.md

+➜ make clean
+➜ ls -1 ./dist/
+➜

 ➜ make help
 ➜
  build: Generate the website from the markdown and configuration files in the directory dist/.
+ clean: Cleanup the content of the directory dist/
  post: Create a new blog post whose filename and title come from the environment variables POST_TITLE and POST_NAME.